 - Materials and shipping: $257,400

 Using our formula, Joe’s Plumbing and Heating’s gross margin would be 40%:

 Gross Margin = (($1,300,000 − ($522,600 + $257,400)) ÷ $1,300,000) × 100 = 40%

 What Is Profit Margin?

 Profit margin measures how efficiently management has generated profit.
-Also called net profit margin (and often referred to as the bottom line, Investopedia says), it’s a measure of how much profit is generated by a company’s sales.
+Also called net profit margin (and often referred to as the bottom line), it’s a measure of how much profit is generated by a company’s sales.
 It’s based on net profit, or how much a company makes after accounting for operating expenses (cost of goods sold, general and administrative expenses, loan interest and taxes).

 The formula for calculating profit margin is: